 The program draws attention to the fact that traditional, linear information transfer is difficult to operate as our world has become extremely networked and complex.
 Neither the print nor the online press is efficient enough with traditional methods.
 Therefore, new approaches need to be developed to understand complex problems.
 This is how the idea arose to communicate in the language of games and find a way to the audience.
 In contrast to the simple, linear transfer of information, the game system and problem approach carry a multifaceted richness that provides a good opportunity to understand complex problems.

 We don’t even have to explain why we wanted to take part in this competition.
 Histheory examines the world in exactly this way.
 We also believe that by examining and understanding the connections, we can see more clearly the world around us.
-If we understand the diversity of concepts, we can also free them from simplified clichés, and labels.
+If we understand the diversity of concepts, we can also free them from simplified labels.
 Hence, we can use a more objective view of history.
 In fact, this is how we fight against the simplifying and populist narrative.
 Thus, then, seeing the diversity of expressions, players can find a common opinion and consensus.
-So complexity and a rational, objective view of history are an important part of our game.
+So complexity and a rational, objective view of history are a significant part of our game.

 The complex system and the special conceptual vocabulary of Histheory have advantageous properties.

 The game shows the history as a factor interwoven with our days.

 History is not an abstract concept anymore, but rather something living, realistic, and objective factor.

 One of the key objectives of the game is for players to recognize repetitive patterns and interpret historical processes as factors that affect their present situation.